envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 #### C20

 Q: What does factorial time mean?
-A: It means that you are adding a loop for every element O(n!)
+A: It means that the number of operations will be proportional to the factorial of the input.
-We will find ourselves writing algorithms with factorial time complexity when calculating permutations and combinations.
+**We will find ourselves writing algorithms with factorial time complexity when calculating permutations and combinations.**
+Factorial is the multiplication of all positive integer numbers less than itself.
+For instance:
 For example, the factorial of 5, or _5!_, is:

 ```text